How Is Myasthenia Gravis Treated?

 The goal of treating myasthenia gravis (MG) is to reduce or improve muscle weakness.
 Some people’s symptoms can improve so they only feel weakness occasionally.
 Some people even go into remission.
 This means they have no signs or symptoms.
 But other people can struggle to find a treatment that works for them.1

 There are several ways to treat MG.
-Some of these treatments are symptomatic.
-This means they help control muscle weakness and other symptoms of MG.
-Others target the underlying cause by calming the body’s immune system.1
+Some of these treatments are symptomatic therapies.
+This means they directly target disease symptoms, such as muscle weakness, without treating the underlying disease.
+Other therapies, called disease-modifying therapies, target the underlying cause of MG by calming the body’s immune system.
+This results in a lessening of symptoms.1

 It may take some time to find the right combination of treatments that work for you.
 That is because MG can be very different from person to person.
 Certain people with MG may need specific treatments, including:1

 Acetylcholinesterase inhibitors are a type of drug that improves nerve signals to the muscles.
-These drugs work for MG by making the signals from your nerves to your muscles last longer.
+This symptomatic therapy works for MG by making the signals from your nerves to your muscles last longer.
 Pyridostigmine (Mestinon®) is the drug usually recommended for people with MG.1,2

 Steroids and other immunosuppressants